-- i.
-The official polling place for elections shall be online at vote.tamu.edu for the fall and spring general and run-off elections. - ii.
-Physical polling locations may be added at the discretion of the Election Commissioner.
-These locations shall remain open for a maximum of two (2) class days for an election.
-The physical polling places shall be declared open no later than 9:00 a.m. and closed at the discretion of the Election Commission no earlier than 3:00 p.m. on each election day.
-Election Official's watch shall be the official timepiece for opening and closing of each polling place.
+- (1) The official polling place for elections shall be online at vote.tamu.edu for the fall and spring general and run-off elections. - (2) Physical polling locations may be added at the discretion of the Election Commissioner.
+These locations shall may remain open for a maximum of two (2) class days for an election.
+The physical polling places shall be declared open no later than 9:00 a.m. and closed at the discretion of the Election Commission no earlier than 5:00 p.m.
+3:00 PM on each election day, general and run-off.
+The online ballot shall remain available according to [VI,C,i,8].
+The Election Official's watch shall be the official timepiece for opening and closing of each polling place.